Dubai World Cup: History

 The race's first winner was the future United States Hall of Fame Thoroughbred Cigar, owned by Allen E. Paulson.
 A plaque honoring that horse hangs outside the barn of Bill Mott at Belmont Park.

 In 2006 the Dubai World Cup was broadcast live on TVG Network and HRTV and taped later for showing on ABC.
 It was the first time that the race was shown on national TV in the United States.

-The 2020 event was cancelled due to the COVID-19 pandemic.
+The 2020 event was cancelled due to the COVID-19 pandemic. it was the 25th edition of the race and was scheduled to take place on 28 March 2020.
+Previous on March 12, it was announced that the race would go ahead as planned, but with no spectators in attendance, due to the COVID-19 pandemic.
+However, on March 22, it was announced that the race had been cancelled, and that the 25th anniversary celebrations would be postponed until the 2021 running.